Doondi-Ashlesh/SWIN_Detector/README.md

-# Swin Transformer Image Classification Pipeline
+# Detection of deepfakes using SWIN Transformer

-## 📘 Overview
+## Description

 This project implements an end-to-end image classification pipeline for detecting real and manipulated (deepfake) images using the Swin Transformer (`swin-tiny`) architecture from Hugging Face Transformers.
 It includes dataset preparation, training, evaluation, and a simple Gradio-based inference interface.